Nicolas Bouliane

 Google Maps is not great for hiking, cycling or more elaborate routing.
 OsmAnd is a far more detailed map with a lot of powerful features.
 It lets create very specific routes and shows you bike paths, elevation, surface type, and a lot more.
 I cannot overstate how useful it is.

 Learn to navigate with the sun.
 It rises in the east, slowly arcs across the sky, and sets in the west.
 At noon, it’s south if you’re in the Northern Hemisphere and north if you’re in the Southern Hemisphere.
-With a little practice, you can roughly find your bearing and stay the course without checking your phone.
+With a little practice, you can passively keep track of your bearing.

 Resilience